-Develop an Ongoing Response Strategy to Encourage Healing
+Ongoing Support to Encourage Healing from Sexual Abuse

 Suspecting or discovering that your child has been sexually abused can be devastating.
 If you find yourself in this situation, you understand firsthand the questions and concerns you have, not to mention the emotional toll.
 No one should have to go through this alone—not you and not your child.
 At Defend Innocence, we work hard to provide the support, resources, and good information you need to help you and your child find hope and healing.

 Our Approach to Response When Child Sexual Abuse Has Already Occurred